If you look on Twitter and in recent articles intrapreneurship may seem like a new concept or "buzzword," but it has actually been around for a while.

 Some companies stifle innovation because there often isn’t room for people to explore outside of their job description.
 However, many of these employees have ideas that could be the next Macintosh or iPhone.

-Here are some examples of organizations that allowed their employees ideas come to light and in turn they reaped some great benefits.
+Here are some examples of organizations that allowed their employees ideas come to light and in turn they reaped great benefits.

 Idea: It wouldn’t be a post about intrapreneurship without the famous “Skunk Works” project.
 Skunk Works is another name for Advanced Development Programs or ADP.
 Lockheed Martin basically allowed Kelly Johnson, Skunk Works founder, to work as an autonomous organization with a small, focused team.

 Benefit: Skunk Works created some of the most innovative aircraft models, including the SR71.
 Moral of the story: if you have an intrapreneur like Johnson in your organization, don’t fight back.
 Instead, give them the support and resources they need to thrive.
 Lockheed Martin learned early that successful intrapreneurship happens when team members are allowed to define a clear path with their idea and they are given the power to modify and innovate as needed without a crazy approval process.
+Most big innovations need to be modified throughout their development.

 Idea: A TI researcher, Larry Hornbeck, had been experimenting with technology using tiny mirrors to redirect photons for almost a decade.
 In 1987, Hornbeck and his team developed Digital Micromirror Device.
 DMD was used for printing airline tickets at first but soon after TI started an internal venture called Digital Imaging Venture Project to expand on the efforts.